danikagupta/DeepTextile/README.md

 ## License

-[Please specify the license under which this dataset is released]
+Released under BSD License

 ## Contact

 For questions about the dataset or collaboration opportunities, please contact:
-- [Contact information]
+- dan@gprof.com

 ## Acknowledgments

-This work was supported by [funding sources] and conducted using the SPECIM FX-17 hyperspectral imaging system.
+We gratefully acknowledge the assistance of SPECIM in providing access to the SPECIM FX-17 hyperspectral imaging system.

 ---